Food Recovery Requirements for Businesses

 - Wholesale Food Vendors

-- Restaurant with 250 or more seats OR a total facility size of 5,000 square feet or more
+- Restaurant with 250+ seats OR a total facility size of 5,000+ square feet

-- Hotel with onsite food facility and 200 or more rooms
+- Hotel with on-site food facility and 200+ rooms

-- Health facility with an on-site food facility and 100 or more beds
+- Health facility with an on-site food facility and 100+ beds

-- A state agency with a cafeteria with 250 or more seats OR total cafeteria size of 5,000 square feet or more
+- A state agency with a cafeteria with 250+ seats OR total cafeteria size of 5,000+ square feet

 - A local education agency facility with an on-site food facility